rlugojr/linkurious-enterprise-manual/en/filter/remove.md

 ![](R1.png)

 In this visualization, there are two filters.
 The nodes are filtered according to the ```country``` property.
-The edges are filtered according to the ```funding_at``` property
+The edges are filtered according to the ```funding_at``` property.

 To remove the ```country``` filter, we click on the cross next to its icon.

 ![](R2.png)

 The filter is instantly removed.
 The nodes it hid are then added back to the visualization.
-The **other** filter remain active.
+The **other** filter remains active.

 ![](R3.png)